FuseByExample/mobile-rest-in-action/readme.md

     grunt serve
 ```

-Remark :  Don't forget to follow the [installation procedure](https://github.com/FuseByExample/rest-dsl-in-action#installation) of this demo in order to use the backend services.
+Remark :  Don't forget to follow the [installation procedure here](https://github.com/FuseByExample/rest-dsl-in-action#installation) of Rest DSL in Action in order to use the backend services.